AtheeshThanaseelan/KVM-Passthrough-Config/README.md

 ## Boot Parameters
 "intel_iommu=on iommu=pt vfio-pci.ids=10de:1049,10de:0e08"

-This parameters are specific to Intel CPUs, as well as the PCI IDs of the graphics card and its HDMI controller.
+These parameters are specific to Intel CPUs, as well as the PCI IDs of the graphics card and its HDMI controller.